ASHRAFUL-QU10/ASHRAFUL-QU10/README.md

 - TRIAOOZ TMM LTD WEB: https://www.triaooz.com .

-Business logic, data structures, and algorithms are not uploaded due to security reasons.
+Business logic, data structures, and algorithms are not uploaded due to idea security reasons.
+2024 COPYRIGHT BY QU10.

 #QUM10 " Sine Of Significance "
 <!---